 Share your information in a digital format

-People, businesses and other organisations can use their information in a digital way to access services, both in person and online.
+People, businesses and other organisations can use their information in a digital way to represent themselves in the digital world.

-Any kind of information about you can be shared in a digital form, including:
+Information about people, businesses or organisations can be shared in a digital form, including:

-• personal details like your name, birth date, qualifications or address
+• personal details about an individual such as their name, birth date, qualifications or address

-• information about others you have the authority to act on behalf of, like a child.
+• information about others that an individual has the authority to act on behalf of, like a child or a company.

 Using digital identity information in everyday situations